2019 Royal Caribbean Cruise Planning Guide

 What to pack

 Whether you are new to cruising or not, what to pack (and not pack) can be quite a challenge.
-In fact, it might sound hard to believe, but packing for many guests is among the most difficult tasks associated with a cruise.
+In fact, it might sound hard to believe, butwe hear from a lot of guests that packing anxiety is a major concern.
 Packing correctly can save you time and money, and improve your overall experience.

 We have spent a lot of time scouring the internet for various packing lists, packing ideas, (and sometimes divine intervention) to know what is important to bring.
 Everyone's definition of what is important will vary, but we go over the really important things that no cruise is complete without in this important things to pack for your Royal Caribbean cruise post.